dirmeier/denoising-diffusion-operators/README.md

 ## About

 This repository implements the method proposed in [Score-based Diffusion Models in Function Space](https://arxiv.org/abs/2302.07400), i.e., a function-space version of diffusion probabilistic models, using JAX and Flax.

 > [!IMPORTANT]
+> The implementation does not strictly follow the experimental setup in the paper (since the paper itself uses a different one for each experiment).
-> The implementation does not strictly follow the original paper.
-Specifically, the U-net neural operator ([U-NO](https://arxiv.org/abs/2204.11127)) as well as the sampling are customized and simplified.
+> Specifically, the U-net neural operator ([U-NO](https://arxiv.org/abs/2204.11127)) as well as the sampling are customized and simplified.
 > Our U-NO implementation just uses spectral convolutions for up- and down-sampling of input dimensions.
-> We use the VP-parameterization of [DDPM](https://arxiv.org/abs/2006.11239); hence we don't use the score-matching loss in [NCSN](https://arxiv.org/abs/1907.05600) but a conventional SSE.
+> We use the VP-parameterization of [DDPM](https://arxiv.org/abs/2006.11239); hence we don't use the score-matching loss in [NCSN](https://arxiv.org/abs/1907.05600) but a conventional SSE loss.
-> We consequently don't use Langevin dynamics for sampling, but the sampling proposed in DDPM.
+> We consequently also don't use Langevin dynamics for sampling, but the sampling proposed in [DDIM](https://arxiv.org/abs/2010.02502).
 >
 > If you find bugs, please open an issue and report them.

 ## Example usage